testDrive64/TheManager/README.md

 # TheManager
-A Data and Prototyp Manager
+A Prototyp Manager

+### Prototypes
+The Prototypes the tool is tracking are from vehicle prototypes.